mikaelnousiainen/RS41ng/README.md

   * Use [horus-gui](https://github.com/projecthorus/horus-gui) software to receive the 4FSK mode and to submit packets to [Habhub](http://habhub.org/) high-altitude balloon tracking platform
     * See [horus-gui installation and usage instructions](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX))
     * Based on [horusdemodlib](https://github.com/projecthorus/horusdemodlib) library that is responsible for demodulating the signal
+* Morse code (CW) on on 70cm amateur radio band using the internal Si4032 radio transmitter
 * Digital mode beacons on HF/VHF frequencies using a Si5351 clock generator connected to the external I²C bus of the RS41 radiosonde
   * The JTEncode library provides JT65/JT9/JT4/FT8/WSPR/FSQ beacon transmissions.
 I've decoded FT8 and WSPR successfully.
   * GPS-based scheduling is available for modes that require specific timing for transmissions